-The Environment Department has set up a project team to look at ways of increasing recycling.
-Working with the Communications team, a range of options have been identified that will have both short term and long term benefits.
+The Environment Department has established a project team to look at ways of increasing recycling.
+Working with the Communications team a targeted programme has been produced with a range of activities identified that will have both short term and long term benefits.

-Recent activity includes waste and recycling awareness-raising to over 1,250 year 7 pupils as part of the Crucial Crew week.
+Recent activity includes waste and recycling awareness-raising to over 1,250 year 7 pupils as part of the Crucial Crew week and planned involvement of school children in the naming of the new waste vehicles.
 The service has committed to reintroducing bin tags/stickers which will notify residents that their bin is contaminated and will explore the possibility of having recycling messages.
-The service is also in the process of promoting the bulky waste collection and the household recycling waste centre.
+The service is also in the process of promoting the bulky waste collection and the household recycling waste centre (HWRC).
+Subject to cabinet approval in December a permitting scheme will be implemented to address trade waste at the HWRC and plans for the redevelopment of the site will include an element of reuse in partnership with community groups.

+3.4.10 Focus 10

-3.3.10 Focus 10 KPI % of refuse bins emptied on correct day Quarter 2 Performance 97.6% Performance FAILED (bigger is better) Quarter 2 Target 98.5% Direction of Travel WORSE Ψ Year End Target 98.5% since last year WOR5E ♥
+KPI % of refuse bins emptied on correct day

+Quarter 2 Performance 97.6% Performance FAILED (bigger is better)

+Quarter 2 Target 98.5% Direction of Travel since last year WORSE 🗸

+Year End Target 98.5%

 There are a number of operational factors that have combined to result in the increased level of missed bins.
-These include aging vehicles, vacant posts (including supervisory), staff absences, changes to working practices and blocked accesses.
+These include aging vehicles and blocked accesses.
 All these issues are being closely managed and monitored.
-To resolve the aging vehicle issue, 28 new bin lorries are on order and will arrive in early 2018.
+To resolve the aging vehicle issue, 28 new waste vehicles are on order and will arrive in early 2018, four are being refurbished, bringing the total to 32 - one more than the current fleet to provide increased resilience.

 The service has identified some additional contributory factors, including instances of inconsiderate parking of vehicles resulting in the refuse vehicles being unable to access the streets to carry out the collection.
 The team are working with the Communications team to raise awareness of this issue, an issue that is also a concern for emergency vehicles.
+The Bartec system (back office scheduling and reporting tool) is being renewed and re-implemented to ensure accurate and timely information relating to bin collections, which will enable a speedier response to residents querying non-collection.